Controlling Recurrent Neural Networks by Conceptors: Documentation of Experiments and Methods

-For both reported simulation studies, the same basic reservoir was used: size $N = 100$, $W^\ast$ sparse with approximately 10\% nonzero entries, these sampled from a standard normal distribution and later rescaled to obtain a spectral radius of 1.5.
-The input weights $W^{\mbox{ in}}$ were non-sparse, sampled from a standard normal distribution and then scaled by a factor of 1.5.
-The bias vector $b$ was sampled from a standard normal distribution and scaled by a factor of 0.25.
-The bias serves the important function to break the sign symmetry of the reservoir dynamics.
-Without it, in autonomous pattern generation runs a pattern $p^j$ or its sign-reversed version $-p^j$ could be generated equally well, which is undesirable.

-The driver patterns used in the first demonstration were either sinewaves with integer period lengths, or random periodic patterns scaled to a range of $[-0.9, 0.9]$.
+\emph{Data:} The patterns were either sines sampled at integer fractions of $2\pi$ or random periodic patterns, always scaled to a range of $[-0.9, 0.9]$.
 Period lengths were picked randomly between 3 and 15.
+The length of pattern signals used for loading was $L = 100$, with an additional washout of the same length.